Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/The Emotional Psychology Behind Free-to-Play Games.md

 Random drops

 The monetization is gentle
-But itâ€™s still present
+But it’s still present
 It just hides under the language of wellness

-Youâ€™re not being sold coins
+You’re not being sold coins
-Youâ€™re being offered balance
+You’re being offered balance
-For â‚¬2.99
+For €2.99

-Itâ€™s design therapy
+It’s design therapy
 With a checkout button

-## âœŠ So whatâ€™s next?
+## ✊ So what’s next?

-We donâ€™t need to shame monetization
+We don’t need to shame monetization
-We need to ask what itâ€™s asking from us
+We need to ask what it’s asking from us

 Can we build offers that feel like care
 Not traps?